-Jordan Matter’s love affair with photography began when he became captivated by the beauty of the view from a mountain peak, but quickly realized that he didn’t have the photography skills or equipment to realize his vision for the shot.
-Soon afterwards, he bought a DSLR and took a photography course.
+Jordan Matter’s love affair with photography began when he became captivated by the beauty of the view from a mountain peak.
+But he quickly realized that he didn’t have the photography skills or equipment to realize his vision for the shot.
+Soon afterward, he bought a DSLR and took a photography course.

 Now, Matter is a successful portrait, fashion, and wedding photographer based in New York whose Dancers Among Us and Athletes Among Us projects and respective coffee table books have thrust Matter and his work into the national spotlight.
 This video by filmmaker Martin Bentsen follows Matter through a normal shooting day filled with creative portraits, coffee, and serendipity:

 Throughout the day, Matter encounters several situations that every photographer can relate to.

 It’s those few terrible moments of indecision as you try to choose between arriving right on time to meet your client for a shoot or stopping to get a tasty cup of joe that will set you back a few minutes but likely boost your spidey senses and thus, the success of the shoot.